11+ Free Things To Do in Sandy Springs Ga for an Unforgettable Time

 • January: Martin Luther King Jr. Day

-• April: National Park Week
+• April: First Day of National Park Week

 • August: Anniversary of the Great American Outdoors Act